Gamepad usability issues

 The POV hat binding issue is caused by B_DeleteMatching not considering the angle when attempting to match existing event bindings.
 Fixed.

-#3 Updated by danij over 10 years ago
+#3 Updated by danij almost 13 years ago

 The various issues with the POV hat seem to be due to the way the angle is interpreted within the engine.
 The symbolic event constructor appears to be returning textual events with a syntax not understood by the bindings system.